Alternative Salmon Assessment Studies

 This series of images shows the power of drone imagery.The background image in this photo is actually multiple images of the Kwethluk River stitched together.
 The photo outlined in red shows the image at reach scale, while the photo outlined in blue is an example on what the images look like when zoomed in on a school of salmon.
 Observers can use these zoomed in images to derive their counts and identify salmon to the species level.

 A key piece in KRITFC’s drone exploration program––and with all of our salmon monitoring projects––is to involve and employ local people to help build Tribal capacity and develop Tribal workforces for fisheries monitoring and management.
-We are developing a drone educational course for local Tribal citizens to achieve their FAA Part 107 drone pilot’s license, learn how to use drones to monitor fisheries, and have a pathway to employment in this field.
+We hope to develop a drone educational course for local Tribal citizens to achieve their FAA Part 107 drone pilot’s license, learn how to use drones to monitor fisheries, and have a pathway to employment in this field.

 Project reports and information: